Oseniadam/Earned-Value-Management-Systsem-EVMS/README.md

 The Budget at Completion (BAC) is the sum of all budgets allocated to a project scope.
 The Project BAC must always equal the Project Total PV.
 If they are not equal, your earned value calculations and analysis will be inaccurate.

+The EAC is the best estimate of the total cost at the completion of the project.
+The EAC is a periodic evaluation of the project status, usually on a monthly basis or when a significant change happens to the project.
+EACs are developed with varying degrees of detail and supporting documents.
+A comprehensive EAC is usually prepared annually or if there are any major changes in the project.
+The EAC should be reviewed on a monthly basis by the Control Account Manager (CAM) or those responsible.
+The EAC is developed for projects as well as Control Accounts and Work Packages.
+There are multiple ways to develop an EAC.
+The technique selected is based upon the dollar value of the project, the risk, accounting system available and the accuracy of the estimates.

+One common formula for determining the EAC is expressed as budget at completion divided by the current CPI of the project.
+(EAC = BAC/CPI)

+The above presented formulas are the foundation to performing Earned Value Analysis and utilizing an Earned Value Management System.

+In summary, here are five basic ground rules for effective Earned Value Management:

+Organize the project team and the scope of work, using a work breakdown structure.
+Each task should have a single WBS number and organizational code.
+Schedule the tasks in a logical manner so that lower level schedule elements support subsequent elements and the top level milestones.
+Allocate the total budget resources to time-phased control accounts.
+Establish objective means for measuring work accomplishment.
+Budget should be earned in the same way that it was planned.
+Control the project by analyzing cost and performance variances, assessing final costs, developing corrective actions, and controlling changes to the integrated baseline.
+The reader should acknowledge that the discipline of Earned Value Management is more complicated and more complex than the information presented in this paper summary.
+This paper is intended to be an opening position for the reader to begin to build and assemble a knowledge base for Earned Value Management.
+Good luck in your personal EVM endeavors and remember, it all begins with a sound project plan and you too, can do earned value management!

+References
+Project Management Institute.
+(2004) A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
+(Third ed.)
+Newtown Square, PA: Project Management Institute

+Project Management Institute.
+(2005) Practice standard for earned value management (PMI Global Standard) (2005 ed.)
+Newtown Square, PA: Project Management Institute

+Government Electronics and Information Association.
+(2002) Earned value management systems Approved: May 19, 1998.
+Reaffirmed: August 28, 2002.
+ANSI/EIA-748-A-1998

+United States Department of Energy (2005) Earned value management application guide, version 1.6.
+January 1, 2005.
+Office of Engineering and Construction Management.

+© 2006, Chance Reichel, PMP
+Originally published as a part of 2006 PMI Global Congress Proceedings – Seattle Washington